Transport and spectroscopic signatures of a disorder-stabilized metal in two-dimensional frustrated Mott insulators: Results

-\textit{Finite temperature behavior:-} We now move on to the finite temperature behavior of the system and depict the same in terms of optical conductivity ($\sigma(\omega)$) and single particle DOS ($N(\omega)$), in Figure \ref{fig4}.
-Based on the temperature dependence of $\sigma(\omega)$ and $N(\omega)$ at different disorder cross sections (also see SM) we characterize different thermal regimes as follows: at low temperatures (T=0.02t), $(i)$~ MI is gapped at the Fermi level, $\sigma(\omega)$ contains displaced Drude peak (DDP) at $\omega \neq 0$; $(ii)$~ moderate disorder closes the gap via spectral weight accumulation, gives rise to a sharp minima in $N(\omega)$ at Fermi level and DDP shifts to low frequencies, indicating an IMT; $(iii)$~ strong disorder results in transition to CAI and accordingly DDP shifts back to higher $\omega$, while $N(\omega)$ loses weight at the Fermi level.
-Increase in temperature suppresses the magnitude of $\sigma(\omega)$ and $N(\omega)$ at all disorders, along with accumulation of rapid and larger spectral weight at $\omega \sim 0$, giving rise to soft V-shaped gap.
+In order to obtain a deeper insight into the characteristics of the metallic regime at intermediate disorder potentials we next analyze the high frequency behavior of $\sigma(\omega)$, as shown in Figure \ref{fig7}(a), at $T=0.06t$.
+Based on $\sigma(\omega)$ the different disorder regimes are characterized as follows: $(i)$~ AF-MI at weak disorder is gapped at the Fermi level, $\sigma(\omega)$ contains displaced Drude peak (DDP) at $\omega \neq 0$; $(ii)$~ moderate disorder closes the gap via spectral weight accumulation and DDP shifts to low frequencies, indicating an IMT; $(iii)$~ strong disorder leads to CAI phase and accordingly DDP shifts back to higher $\omega$.
+The corresponding single particle DOS is shown in Figure \ref{fig7}(b).
+As the system undergoes transition from the AF-MI to the AFM state with increasing disorder, $N(\omega)$ accumulates large spectral weight at the Fermi level, indicating a {\it pseudogap} behavior.
+Note that similar pseudogap behavior have been observed in DQMC studies of disorder induced IMT on square lattice \cite{chiesa2008}.
+The transition from the AFM to the CAI phase is signalled by the loss of spectral weight at the Fermi level as shown in Figure \ref{fig7}(b).

-\textit{Non Fermi liquid metal and re-entrant thermal transition:-} From the low frequency ($\omega \rightarrow 0$) behavior of $\sigma(\omega)$ we determine $\sigma_{dc}$, and show its thermal evolution in Figure \ref{fig5}(a).
-We distinguish between the metallic and insulating phases primarily based on the sign of $d\sigma_{dc}/dT$, such that, $d\sigma_{dc}/dT < 0$ corresponds to metal while for an insulator $d\sigma_{dc}/dT > 0$.
-At high temperatures, $d\sigma_{dc}/dT > 0$ for the MI (W=0.5t), AFI (W=1.25t) and CAI (W=4t, 6t, 8t) phases and $\sigma_{dc}$ increases monotonically.
-In the intermediate disorder regime (W=1.5t, 2t) corresponding to the AFM, $d\sigma_{dc}/dT$ undergoes a change in sign across a crossover temperature at which $\sigma_{dc}$ is maximum.